 At WWDC 2019, Apple officially revealed this as “Project Catalyst,” thought it was previously known as Project Marzipan.
-It’s a large undertaking that’s years away from being completed, but the seeds have planted for a very different future for your Mac.
+It’s a large undertaking that’s years away from being completed, but the seeds have been planted for a very different future for your Mac.

 In the past, MacOS and iOS apps were developed with different tools and different goals.
 Catalyst seeks to converge development into a single effort — one method that will produce an app that can work on any Apple device without needing significant changes.
 That means part of Catalyst is providing third-party developers with a new Xcode development kit that will allow them to create these universal apps.
 Apple has explained that in some cases it will be as simple as developers ticking a checkbox in Xcode, with Apple’s app then making sure all the necessary steps are taken to ensure cross-platform compatibility.

 Fortunately for developers, the development kit shouldn’t be too difficult to adopt.
 Both iOS and MacOS use the same Unix code, use the Metal framework, and have other similarities that already give them plenty in common for development.
 Some developers found they could make give their apps universal features after just several hours of tinkering.
 But for most, using Catalyst’s new tools will take a little time to learn, even after they are released, and not all apps will be suitable candidates.

 However, keep in mind that the goal of Catalyst is to make apps on both operating systems universal, which means that Mac apps will also be able to cross over to iOS.
 It’s also worth mentioning that the reception of these apps was mixed: Users found the transitions to be clunky, especially when it came to Mac-based controls, showing that adapting previous versions of apps is far from a simple process.
 Apple is aware of the teething problems, and has set it’s working on improving the experience going forward.

 A number of developers have indicated interest in using Catalyst to make their apps available universally.
 However, not many third parties have committed to this just yet.
 Expect this to start changing, now that WWDC 2019 has released the Catalyst SDK alongside MacOS Catalina.
 For example, social media companies like Twitter are already delivering interchangeable apps.